alexbalmus/euw/README.md

 One possible solution is the use of extension methods using a third party library like Lombok, which was explored here: https://github.com/alexbalmus/dci_java_playground

-In this project though, we take a "rebellious" approach: instead of avoiding the wrapper, we aim to embrace it in an open, explicit and safe way.
+In this project though, a "rebellious" approach is taken: instead of avoiding the wrapper, it is embraced in an open, explicit and safe way.

 Measures taken to alleviate the issues related to using a wrapper (which are usually the source of criticism):
 - it's just a wrapper, not a Decorator, i.e. there's no common interface for the entity and the wrapper to implement